Cytosplore/viewer/_posts/2017-06-30-installation.markdown

 ![Cytosplore MTG Viewer Installer Desktop Shortcut Dialog][installer_desktopsc]{:width="376px"}<span class="caption">Figure 6: The dialog to create a desktop shortcut.
 Click *__Next >__*, to continue the installation with the default setting.</span>

-The last dialog befory putting the files in the appropriate locations shows a summary of the previous settings.
+The last dialog before putting the files in the appropriate locations shows a summary of the previous settings.
 Click *__Install__* to prepare the Cytosplore MTG Viewer installation.

 ![Cytosplore MTG Viewer Installer Summary Dialog][installer_summary]{:width="376px"}<span class="caption">Figure 7: The summary dialog.
 Click *__Install__*, to carry out the installation.</span>